 Our Mommy MD Guide’s reply: When I got a positive on my pregnancy test, I was in my second of four years of residency, and my husband and I had been married for a year and a half.
 We had bought a house and were doing exactly what everyone says you’re supposed to do.

 I remember being scared to death.
 I thought What have we gotten ourselves into?
-I wasn’t worried about our finances because we both had jobs and bright futures.
+I wasn’t worried about financial management because we both had jobs and bright futures.
 I was terrified of the thought of the responsibility of it all.

 I went into a small room off of the labor room and shut the door.
 I needed sometime to collect myself and contemplate what lay ahead.
 Even when you have all of your ducks in a row, finding out you’re pregnant is still terrifying.